The Last Light of the Sun: Plot

 Bern Thorkellson, a young Erling man, has been a slave on Rabady Island in Vinmark since his father Thorkell killed a man in a drunken fit of rage.
-He escapes from Rabady Island and travels to Jormsvik, a fortress for elite Erling mercenaries.
-He gains admittance to their ranks and joins a raiding party heading from Vinmark to Anglcyn.
+He escapes from Rabady Island with the aid of a slave girl, and travels to Jormsvik, a fortress for elite Erling mercenaries.
+He gains admittance to their ranks by killing one of their members and joins a raiding party heading from Vinmark to Anglcyn.

 In Cyngael, Alun ap Owyn and his brother Dai, two Princes of the province of Cadyr, arrive at the house of Brynn ap Hywll, a renowned fighter and leader of another Cyngael province.
 They are accompanied by the famed Jaddite cleric Ceinon.
-In an attack by Erling raiders, Dai is killed and his soul is taken by a fairy to the fairy queen.
-Alun witnesses this event and later begins a relationship with one of the faeries.
+In an attack by Erling raiders led by Ivarr and Mikkel Ragnarsson, grandsons of the famed Erling raider Sigur Volgansson who was killed by Brynn in battle, Dai is killed and his soul is taken by a fairy to the fairy queen.
+Alun witnesses and is deeply scarred by this event, though he later begins a relationship with one of the faeries.
+Mikkel is also killed in the raid.

 Among the Erlings who participated in the attack is Bern's father, Thorkell Einarsson, who is taken captive and becomes a retainer in Brynn's household.

-Anglcyn is ruled by Aeldred, who in his youth saved the kingdom from Erling conquest.
+Anglcyn is ruled by Aeldred, who in his youth saved the kingdom from Erling conquest from both Sigur Volgansson and another Erling warlord named Ingemar, defeating the latter in a decisive battle and making him into a vassal.
 Aeldred is building a strong nation and has begun to collect manuscripts and foster scholarship.
 One of the scholars he wishes to attract to his court is Ceinon, who is unwilling to give up his role as leader of the Jaddite faith among the Cyngael.
+Throughout the book, both Aeldred and Ceinon grapple with their faith in Jad and the reality of the ancient powers once worshipped by both their peoples.